awbla/awbla-student-workflow/content/2-photography.md

 ## Processing images

-Create a folder for the drawer you photographed in each file type folder JPEG, RAW and TIFF as well as the Test Shots-Errors folder.
+Create a folder for the drawer you photographed in each file type folder (JPEG, RAW, and TIFF) as well as the Test Shots-Errors folder.
 {% capture text %}ex. **CE_CD_D2** is Crabtree Collection, Cabinet D, Drawer 2{% endcapture %}
 {% include alert.html text=text color="danger" %}

 Use the SD card reader to upload images to the JPEG folder and process within this folder.

 Crop and Rename Images
-- Double click on photo in file explorer, this will open Photos, the program we will use in this phase of processing.
+- Double click on photo in file explorer to open the image in Photos, the program we will use in this phase of processing.
 - Rotate JPG images so **CM scale** is horizontal.
 - Crop **color bar** out of JPG ONLY, RAW file stays the same.